Alexandra Rose Little1

 Captain J. L. Wood married Mary Douglas McCorquodale, daughter of George Frederick McCorquodale and Mary Augusta Walcott Henderson, on 16 December 1904.1 He died on 11 June 1915, from wounds received in action.1

-Captain J. L. Wood was decorated with the Companion, Distinguished Service Order (D.S.O.).1 He fought in the First World War.1 He had one son.1
+He was awarded the Distinguished Service Order (D.S.O.)1 He fought in the First World War.1 He had one son.1

 Citations